 If it's tempting to be in touch mainly by keyboard, desist, advises Edberg.
 Constantly checking your phone and living online, especially on social media, she points out, "is an addiction, just like anything else."

 She concedes that can be a tough habit to break — especially for many older adults, for whom instant connection to anyone is still a relative novelty.
 While teens are leaving Facebook, there has been an 80 percent growth in the last three years of Facebook users 55 and older.
 But political arguments online, particularly in a polarized nation, do not enhance positivity, well-being and uplifting encounters in cyberspace or otherwise, Edberg warns.
-(See our tips for how to do a 30 Day Digital Detox.)

 A native of tiny Nykøbing Falster in southern Denmark, Edberg suggests trading online obsessions for real connection with others.